Hold climate change to no more than 1.5 degrees Celsius

 - Reducing costs or other barriers to internal deployment of clean technology

 - Exporting Canadian clean economy solutions for goods and services

 Help Canadian workers join a clean economy education and skills strategy

-Reorienting Canada’s workforce towards the green economy requires assessing needs and developing strategies for upgrading skills – including for workers in the fossil-fuel industry.
+Reorienting Canada’s workforce towards the green economy requires assessing needs and developing strategies for upgrading skills — including for workers in fossil fuel-based industries.
 We must also focus on training new workers who are ready for, and can help to build, the clean energy economy.
-Governments can then leverage this new supply of skilled workers to meet public procurement requirements, and to provide incentives for private investment.
+Governments can then leverage this new supply of skilled workers to meet public procurement requirements, and provide incentives for private investment.
 A strategy to support Canadian workers should intersect with plans to recruit skilled labour via immigration, but there should be an explicit commitment to hiring Canadian talent first for good-paying clean economy jobs.

 Help Canadian communities transition to greener futures